LexSwitch/recipe_app_flutter/README.md

 A  Flutter recipe app.

 ## Getting Started
-A simple flutter recipe app with Navigation, side drawer and filters.
+A simple flutter recipe app with Navigation, side drawer, favourites tab and custom filters.
 Not fully done.
 More features are being added.

 ## Screenshots below: